sejersbol/sopinea64cluster/index.md

-## Welcome to my SO Pine64a Cluster Page
+## Welcome to my SO Pine A64 Cluster Page

 You can use the [editor on GitHub](https://github.com/sejersbol/sopinea64cluster/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.